Qingtian-Zou/auto-llm-predictor/README.md

 use oversample
 ```

-**[NEW] Direct JSON Editing:** You can also paste a complete JSON block as your response to manually override the entire plan.
+**[NEW] Direct JSON Editing:** You can paste a complete JSON block as your response to manually override the entire plan.
+In the Web UI, an inline JSON editor is provided.

 ### Data Review (`review_prep_data`)